the-technat/cks-training/lab_env/README.md

 ### Cilium

-Another options is to use cilium for network traffic:
+Another option is to use cilium for network traffic:

 ```bash
 helm repo add cilium https://helm.cilium.io/